devassistant/devassistant/docs/developer_documentation/create_assistant/yaml/dsl_reference.rst

   work in various languages whether they'd consider contributing assistants for those languages, we hit the "I'm not touching Python" barrier.
 Since we wanted to keep the assistants consistent (centralized logging, sharing common functionality, same backtraces, etc...), we created a new DSL.
+This DSL is very well suited for what it's supposed to do, but we understand that some people don't want to learn it for various reasons.
+That is why, in 0.10.0, we introduced a concept called :ref:`DevAssistant PingPong <create_pingpong_assistant>`.
-  So now we have something that everyone complains about, including Pythonists, which seems to be consistent too ;)
+  Using PingPong, you can write assistants in scripting languages, while still utilizing DevAssistant as a "library of functions".

 Assistant Roles
 ---------------